sagamusix/TBTray/README.md

  2. Start Traktor by running traktouch.exe instead of Traktor.exe.
     Traktor will start and be magically changed :)

 That's all.
-Traktouch does _not_ modify Traktor.exe in any way; if you want an unmodified Traktor you can always run Traktor.exe as usual.
+Traktouch does _not_ modify Traktor.exe in any way, it just modifies the running Traktor instance in memory.
+If you want an unmodified Traktor you can always run Traktor.exe as usual.

 Myself, I simply changed Traktor's start menu shortcut to launch traktouch.exe.

-There is another way of running: If Traktor is already running when you start traktouch.exe, the running instance of Traktor will be modified.
-But launching Traktor through Traktouch is one less program to start :)

 3. How does it work?
 --------------------

-Windows programs have some control over the way Windows turns touch interactions into mouse events.
-Traktor does not natively use these options, so Traktouch inserts some extra code into the loaded Traktor process that will tell Windows to disable right-click emulation for the Traktor window.

-Also, Traktor implements its knobs and sliders in the assumption that you're using a mouse which is a relative input device: Whenever you move the mouse while holding the button down on a control, the cursor moves by a few pixels, and Traktor moves the control by that distance and moves the cursor back to the location where you first clicked.
-This may sound silly, but it's necessary to make sure you get infinite movement on the controls - otherwise the mouse cursor would eventually get stuck at the edge of the screen and you couldn't move your control any further.

-(You don't see this because Traktor turns off the mouse cursor while it's doing this, but you'll notice that when you release the mouse button, the cursor reappears at the same place where you pressed the button.)

-The downside to this technique is that you can move a mouse cursor around the screen under software control, but not the user's finger ;) So every time Traktor moves the cursor back to the original point, your finger stays put and Traktor will think that the mouse moved, so it moves the control and puts the cursor back, but your finger is still where it's at so Traktor thinks you moved it yet again, and so on.
+The short version is that Traktouch intercepts some of the communication between Windows and Traktor, modifying touch-based mouse events coming down from Windows and monitoring some of Traktor's reactions to those events.
+It also changes some details of how Windows turns touch interaction into mouse events on Traktor's behalf.

+The longer version is that Traktouch:
+ * Tells Windows to disable right-click emulation for Traktor's main window.
+ * Disables all special touch gestures except panning (two-finger dragging), again only for Traktor's window.
-Traktouch fixes this by intercepting Traktor's attempts to move the mouse cursor and storing a correction value internally that it applies to all mouse position reported back to Traktor.
-In a way, it emulates moving the user's finger so that Traktor's approach to infinite mouse movement works with touch interaction too.
+ * Intercepts Traktor's attempts to move the mouse cursor while dragging a knobs or slider, and internally stores an offset value to _pretend_ the mouse cursor got moved.

-Last, tracklist scrolling is done by telling Windows to interpret "pan" gestures for Traktor's window, monitoring those gestures and turning them into virtual mouse wheel movements for Traktor.
-Voila, tracklist scrolling!
+ * Turns pan gestures into fake mouse wheel events, with acceleration.
+ * Plus some other minor event munging to make slider/knob control smooth and reliable.

+For the very long version, the source code is at https://github.com/dop3j0e/traktouch :)

 4. Can I safely use Traktouch during my live gig?